terminalcloud/apps/docs/ghost.md

 Just spin up a new Terminal based on this snapshot.
 Access the [Ghost admin section](https://terminalservername-80.terminal.com/ghost) and start configuring your own Blog.
-Once it's ready, you will be ready to start writing your first article!
+Once it's ready, you will be able to start writing your first article!

 If you want to use your own domain with the blog, follow the instructions [here](https://www.terminal.com/faq#cname) and then change the `host` parameter in configuration file located at `/root/ghost/config.js`.